English

 W[row, col] = original + eps

-plus, _ = forward(W, b, x, y)
+plus_loss, _ = forward(W, b, x, y)

 W[row, col] = original - eps

-minus, _ = forward(W, b, x, y)
+minus_loss, _ = forward(W, b, x, y)

-W[row, col] = original
+W[row, col] = original # 还原

-grad[row, col] = (plus - minus) / (2 * eps)
+grad[row, col] = (plus_loss - minus_loss) / (2 * eps)

 return grad